kencx/source/content/til/2025-03-05-ssh-tunnel-in-script.md

 ### Use Cases

 Some examples of use cases:
-- Running a long-running SQL query via an SSH tunnel in a CI/CD job
+- Executing a long-running SQL query via a SSH tunnel in a CI job

 ### References